IMLS/estimating-wifi/_pages/setup.md

 If the setup fails in any way, please [reach out to the 18F team]({{site.questionformurl}}), and we'll connect with you to help complete the setup.

+We strongly recommend you [request an api.data.gov access key]({{ "/requestkey/" | prepend: site.baseurl }}) before you do anything else.
+It takes 2 minutes (really), but we have to push buttons in the background.
+So, go ahead and get that process started right away.

 {% assign counter = 0 %}
 ## Step {% assign counter = counter | plus: 1  %}{{counter}}: Read through the setup instructions